On uniform flag bundles on Fano manifolds: Diagonalizability criteria for uniform flag bundles

 \end{remark}

 \begin{remark} The contractibility dimension of the evaluation $q:\cU\to X$ can be computed in many interesting examples as the contractibility dimension of its general fiber.
 This is always the case if we assume the contraction $q$ to be {\em quasi-elementary}, that is if, being $i:F \to \cU$ a general fiber of $q$, the image of $i_*:\Nu(F) \to \Nu(\cU)$ contains all the numerical classes of curves contracted by $q$ (see. \cite[Definition 3.1]{casagrande}).
-In fact, if this is the case, any morphism $s:\cU\to Z$ satisfying that the restriction to a general fiber $q^{-1}(x)$ is constant, factors via $q:\cU\to X$.
+In fact, if this is the case, any morphism $s:\cU\to Z$ satisfying that the restriction to a general fiber $q^{-1}(x)$ is constant factors via $q:\cU\to X$.

-For instance, $q$ is quasi-elementary for the universal family on lines on a rational homogeneous manifold and, in the case the fibers of $q$ are homogeneous manifolds of the form $G/P$, the contractibility dimension of $q$ can be simply described as the minimum of the dimensions of the manifolds $G/P'$, where $P'\supset P$ is a parabolic subgroup containing $P$.
+For instance, $q$ is quasi-elementary for the universal family of lines on a rational homogeneous manifold and, in the case the fibers of $q$ are homogeneous manifolds of the form $G/P$, the contractibility dimension of $q$ can be simply described as the minimum of the dimensions of the manifolds $G/P'$, where $P'\supset P$ is a parabolic subgroup containing $P$.
 To our best knowledge, studying which families of rational curves on Fano manifolds of Picard number one have quasi-elementary evaluation is an open problem. \end{remark}

 Let us consider now the morphism $s_0:\cU\to Y_{I_0}$ defined in Section \ref{ssec:redu}, and the composition $\rho_{I_0,I}\circ s_0:\cU\to Y_I$, for $I\subset D $ a subset containing $I_0$.

 \begin{lemma} In the assumptions of \ref{setup:5} the bundle $\pi:Y\to X$ is $(\cM,I)$-reducible if and only if, at the general smooth point $x$ of $\cU$ the composition